UNIVERSITY OF WISCONSIN River Falls

 Amendments to this Constitution may be proposed by the Dean, the Dean's Advisory Committee, or by at least forty percent of the Faculty, but in any case, proposals must be presented in writing to the Faculty at least ten (10) working days before a Faculty Meeting.
 Proposed amendments are subject to a first and a second reading.

 Section 2 – Approval of Amendments

 Voting will be by ballot at a College Faculty Meeting.
 Ballots will be collected and tallied.
 Adoption of an amendment requires approval by two-thirds of the Faculty voting.
-Faculty who are absent on College or University business or are on leave, may vote by absentee ballot before the meeting.
+If faculty are absent from the meeting on College or University business or are on leave, the faculty member may vote by absentee ballot before the meeting.

 Section 3 – Acceptance of the Constitution

 The approval of two-thirds of the Faculty voting will be required to approve this Constitution.